 Budapest Food and Drinks

 For a taste of something sweet, the local bakeries outside of the Budapest city center were the way to go.
-Traditional cakes, by the slice, were about $1 each and baked fresh using handed down recipes.
+Traditional cakes, by the slice, were about $1 each and baked fresh using traditional Hungarian recipes.
 Budapest food prices at the The Great Market Hall were not as inexpensive as other places around town, but still affordable.

-Beer and wine always add a bit to the budget, but we are willing to pay for it!
-The price of beer in Budapest is about $2 a glass (for local, mass produced) – and wine by the glass costs about the same.
-Craft beer costs at least double – but is well worth the upcharge in our opinion and we made room in our daily budget for Budapest to imbibe.
-Our favorite places for Budapest Craft Beer were: Jonas, Kandallo and Only Good Beer.
+Beer and wine added a bit to our Budapest budget, but this was actually something we are willing to splurge for it!
+The price of cheap beer in Budapest is about $2 a glass – and wine by the glass costs about the same.
+Craft beer, however, costs at least double – but is well worth the upcharge in our opinion and we made room in our daily budget for Budapest to imbibe.
+Read all about our favorite places for Budapest Craft Beer in our complete review.

 5 Budapest Self-Guided Walking Tours